phluid61/mug/README.md

 #### `obj.revapply(*args) {|*list| block }`
 #### `obj.revapply(*args)`

-When a block is given, yields `obj` and any `args` to the block and returns the resulting value.
+When a block is given, yields _obj_ and any _args_ to the block and returns the resulting value.

-When no block is given, returns an `Enumerator`.
+When no block is given, returns an Enumerator.

 tau
 ---